sevdegulemil/sevdegulemil/README.md

 - I'm a student at "42 İstanbul" and "Erciyes University, Department of Astronomy and Space Science"

-- I’m currently learning C Programming
+- I’m currently learning C and C++ Programming

 - How to reach me **sevdegulemil42@gmail.com**